16 November 2023

-In this online talk, Dr Elizabeth Bell will describe the development of a high-throughput platform for engineering plastic degrading enzymes using a process called directed evolution.
+In this recording of an online talk, Dr Elizabeth Bell describes the development of a high-throughput platform for engineering plastic degrading enzymes using a process called directed evolution.
 Directed evolution is a mimic of natural evolution but done on a laboratory scale.
 It focuses on tailoring the specific properties of an enzyme to meet our requirements.

 Elizabeth and her team used this platform to create a new variant of IsPETase that can withstand high temperatures and is more effective at breaking down PET.
 The engineered enzyme can also selectively degrade the PET component of a multi-material plastic that is commonly used for food packaging.